 5. Plan for Pets

 When apartment hunting, youโll need to consider your pets, and be prepared to lay down a pet deposit if applicable.
 Your future landlord may also require copies of your pet’s medical history, including documentation specifying your petโs breed and vaccine record.
-Make sure to not bring in a breed-restricted dog, as this can start you on the wrong foot and may even be cause for eviction.
-Some locations will also need to know if your cat is declawed, but this is becoming less common.
+Make sure to follow breed restrictions, as a landlord could evict you over not obeying pet specifications.
+Some locations may require a declawed cat and proof of medical records, but this is less common.

 It should be noted that not all apartments are going to allow pets.
 In some cases, a landlord may allow pets but prefer to rent their property to someone without them.
 In that case, you may be able to sweeten the deal but offering a higher security deposit or pay a higher monthly rent.